-According to Figure 1, MnO2 Resin shows the greatest affinity for Ba-133 when the pH of the solution is between 4 and 8.
+MnO2 Resin shows the greatest affinity for Ba-133 when the pH of the solution is between 4 and 8.
+(Figure 1)

-The batch uptake of radium and barium by the MnO2 Resin from deionised water and seawater have been studied and found comparable.
-The data in Figure 3 indicates equivalent uptake by the resin under the two conditions of deionized water and seawater at 1 gram resin per liter of water.
+The batch uptake of radium and barium by the MnO2 Resin from deionized water and seawater have been studied and found comparable.

-The MnO2 resin is currently used with Ln Resin and DGA, Normal Resin in a method developed by Sherrod Maxwell2 of Westinghouse Savannah River..
-It is used to pre-concentrate Ra from 1 to 1.5L water samples.
-1.25 g/L of MnO2 resin is used per sample.
-The sample is initially stabilized at pH 6-7 and 25 mg Ca are added per liter.
+The MnO2 resin is currently used with Ln Resin and DGA, Normal Resin in a method developed by Sherrod Maxwell of Savannah River Nuclear Solutions.1.25 g/L of MnO2 resin is used to concentrate Ra/Ba from 1.0-1.5 liters of water.
+The sample is initially adjusted at pH 6-7 and 25 mg Ca are added per liter of sample.
 The sample is then loaded onto MnO2 Resin with a flow rate of about 15 mL/min.
 Ra is eluted with 15mL 4M HCl/1.5% H2O2.
-The 15 mL solution are, left a minimum of 36 hours for Ac-228 ingrowth before being loaded onto 2 cartridges stacked on top of each other : LN Resin (retention of U and Th) and DGA, Normal Resin (retention of Ac-228).
+The Ra eluate is left for a minimum of 36 hours for Ac-228 ingrowth before being loaded stacked 2 mL cartridges of LN Resin (retention of U and Th) and DGA, Normal Resin (retention of Ac-228).
 Ac-228 is eluted from DGA resin with 10 mL 0.5M HCl, then micro-precipitated with CeF3 on Resolve™ Filter.
-This method is currently under validation in our laboratory.

 (1) Moon D.S., Burnett W.C., Nour S., Horwitz P., Bond A., Applied Rad.
 Isot.., 59, 255 (2003).